 Action: Seek support to quit smoking and limit alcohol to moderate levels, ensuring you rehydrate with water.

-Ready for the advanced protocols?
+Are you ready for the advanced protocols?
 These final steps can significantly accelerate your results.

-Step 15: Prepare a Mineralizing Toothpaste
+Step 15: Prepare a Mineralizing Toothpaste.

 Help your teeth repair themselves.